Installation of a chimney liner

 Next, thread the chimney liner through the round collar of the top plate so that the top plate is sitting on the top edge of the clay flue.

 Locate the locking bolts welded on the four sides of the top plate.
-Center the top plate on the clay flue and use your flat head screw driver to secure the top plate to the side of the clay flue.
-Warning: Make sure not to overly tighten the locking bolts.
+Centre the top plate on the clay flue and use your flat head screwdriver to secure the top plate to the side of the clay flue.
+Warning: Make sure not to over tighten the locking bolts.
 If tightened too much the clay chimney flue could crack.

 The next step is to secure the rain cap to the top plate.
-The collar of the top plate will get inserted inside of the rain cap.
+The collar of the top plate will be inserted inside the rain cap.

 Sometimes you will have to break into the chimney from the inside or outside of the house and help the liner on its way.

-Note: All installations are to be done according to UK Building Regulations, Document J. The tips on this page are meant to help you to do so, but in no way should be considered as a replacement of the instructions and rules of document J.
+Note: All installations are to be carried out in accordance with UK Building Regulations, Document J. The tips on this page are meant to help you to do so, but in no way should be considered as a replacement for the instructions and rules of Document J.